Who qualifies for our support?

 2. you are unable to achieve one or more of the following outcomes:

-1. Carrying out any caring responsibilities the carer has for a child
+• carrying out any caring responsibilities you have for a child

-7. Making use of necessary facilities or services in the local community including recreational facilities or services
+• making use of necessary facilities or services in the local community

 A note on what ‘necessary’ care is

-To be eligible, the criteria says that you must be providing ‘necessary’ care to someone.
-If you are providing care and support for needs which the person you look after is capable of meeting themselves, it may not be considered ‘necessary’ support.
-In such cases, we will provide information and advice to you and the person you look after (if appropriate) on how they can use their own resources or what is available in the community to meet their needs.
-This approach helps delay the need for care and support services for you and the person you look after.
+To get support from us, you must be providing ‘necessary’ care to someone.
+If you are providing care and support which the person you look after can do themselves, it may not be considered ‘necessary’.
+In these cases, we will give information and advice to you (and the person you look after, if appropriate) on how they can use their own resources or community support to meet their needs.
+This helps delay the need for care and support services for you and the person you look after.

 If you don’t agree with your assessment

-In the first instance, it’s always best to talk to your social care worker, and ask them to reconsider the decision.
+If you don’t agree with your assessment, talk to your adult social care worker and explain why you think they should reconsider it.
 You can do this in writing, or by talking to them, providing supporting information where you can.
 This is called an appeal.

-Your social care worker will consider your appeal, and will work with you to try to reach an agreement you are happy with.
-If their decision does not change, your worker will refer the appeal to their manager for consideration, and they will let you know the outcome.
+Your social care worker will consider your appeal and will work with you to reach an agreement you are happy with.
+If their decision does not change and you still don’t agree, your appeal will be referred to their manager for consideration.
+They will let you know the outcome.

-If they stick with the original decision, and you are still unhappy or don’t agree, then you can make a complaint and you will be given information about how you can do this.
+If they stay with the original decision, and you don’t agree, you can make a complaint.
+You will be given information about how to do this.
 If you feel you may need someone to help you speak up, you can ask your social care worker about how to get in touch with an independent advocate.

 More information